matthiasrohmer/django-canonical-amp/README.md

 ```

 #### TEMPLATES
-Additionally you need to update your template settings to use the django-amp backend which is just a wrapper around Django's default backend.
+Additionally you need to update your template settings to use the django-canonical-amp backend which is just a wrapper around Django's default backend.

 ```python